ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-supply-chain-use-cases.md

 # Generic Problem Statement

 Supply chain security is paramount to protecting critical infrastructure, aerospace, and defense and avoiding impacts on security, the economy, public health, and safety.
 It has historically focused on risk management practices to safeguard logistics, meet compliance regulations, demand forecasts, and optimize inventory.
 While these elements are foundational to a healthy supply chain, an integrated cyber security-based perspective of the software supply chains remains broadly undefined.
 Recently, the global community has experienced numerous supply chain attacks by cybercriminals targeting weaknesses in software supply chains.
 As illustrated in {{lifecycle-threats}}, a software supply chain attack may leverage one or more lifecycle stages and directly or indirectly target the component.

+![SCITT_SW_Use_Case](https://user-images.githubusercontent.com/100775190/197196387-f8f835ba-7023-4223-98c9-3d8ec197e658.svg)
+{: #lifecycle-threats title="Example Lifecycle Threats"}

 Modern DevSecOps relies on third-party and open-source solutions, expanding supply chain complexity, and reducing the visibility of the lifecycle compliance.
-One solution approach is to enhance the auditability and accountability of Digital Supply Chain Artifacts (DSCA) by applying an interoperable, scalable, and flexible decentralized architecture.
+One solution approach is to enhance the auditability and accountability of Digital Supply Chain Artifacts (DSCA) by using an interoperable, scalable, and flexible decentralized architecture with a transparent registry.
+The required software artifacts are highly variable based on community policy requirements, and the solution approach should be artifact agnostic to enable adaptation to these broad policies.
+Example artifacts may include commit signatures, build environment and parameters, software bill of materials, static and dynamic application security testing results, fuzz testing results, release approvals, deployment records, vulnerability scan results, and patch logs.

-![SCITT_SW_Use_Case](https://user-images.githubusercontent.com/100775190/197196387-f8f835ba-7023-4223-98c9-3d8ec197e658.svg)
-{: #livecycle-threats title="Example Lifecycle Threats"}

-[^status]

-[^status]:
-    Text on notional artifacts to be collected and to underscore the payload agnostic concept needed.
-    Also insert notatonal artifacts table here.

 # Notational Implementation